ptycho/ptypy/doc/rst/concept.rst

      [-0.2 -0.1  0.
 0.1  0.2  0.3  0.4]]]

+We observe that the center has in fact moved one pixel up and one left.
+The :py:func:`~ptypy.core.classes.Storage.center` property uses pixel units.
-We see that the center has moved one pixel up and one down.
-If we want to use a physical quantity for the center, we may also set the top left pixel to a new value, which shifts the center to a new position.
+If we want to use a physical quantity to shift the center, we may instead set the top left pixel to a new value, which shifts the center to a new position.

 ::